 Dental tape and other products intended for braces wearers are also suggestions for products to floss with.
 Purchasing floss thread will go a long way toward making the process smoother.

 To start, you should take the floss and thread it carefully under the main wire.
 Do this before passing between two teeth.
 Make sure not to snap the floss.
 You should just continue to move the floss up and down and do it gently so you don’t pop any of the wires.
 Then remove the floss and re-thread it under the main wire.
 After this, you can move onto the next two pairs of teeth and repeat the process.
 Of course, you should repeat this process until you have moved the thread through each tooth and between all the wires.

 Best Practices for Flossing with Braces, Including Care for Children’s Teeth

 If you have self-threading floss or regular floss with a floss thread you can use it to place the floss above and below the dental braces.
 Most don’t usually think to measure the amount of floss they’re going to use but it is helpful to know that about 18 inches of floss is an ideal amount to use per session.
 18 inches usually exceeds the normal amount of floss one would use to clean their teeth but because you’re not just going between your teeth it’s important to use significantly more floss.
 Since you want to make sure to not snap the floss, having a long thread of it will give you more leeway.

 Make sure to be as delicate and as thorough as possible when flossing.
 Move the floss up and down softly against each side of the tooth.
 If you are a parent of a young child who has braces, it is very important that you do the flossing for them each night.
 It’s harder for a younger child to use the proper amount of coordination to the thread and re-thread the floss under the main wires of the braces.
-You also don’t want to take the chance of having the child break a bracket or get the floss stuck in a wire.
+Additionally, ensure the child doesn’t break a bracket or have the floss stuck in a wire.